 This can normally be detected quite easily by using Siteliner to check for internally duplicated pages.
 For example, I chose to search for a random wordpress blog on the internet as an example.

-24. Image Optimization – one of the cornerstones of SEO, image optimisation is often misunderstood and left alone.
+One of the cornerstones of SEO, image optimisation is often misunderstood and left alone.

 In an effort to optimise every page titles, heading, meta description, and backlink – people forget to ever do their images.
 This is partly because WordPress does not have great facilities for bulk updating your images.